The House on Telegraph Hill: Cast

-Production notes
+Production

-Parts of the film – including the runaway car scene – were shot on location in the Telegraph Hill area of San Francisco.
-Long shots of the exterior of the mansion were a combination of matte paintings and studio-made facades that were erected in front of the house at 1541 Montgomery Street.
-This was the location of the longtime Telegraph Hill restaurant called Julius' Castle, which closed its doors in 2008 after operating for 84 years.
+Parts of the film, including the runaway car scene, were shot on location in the Telegraph Hill area of San Francisco.
+Long shots of the exterior of the mansion were a combination of matte paintings and studio-created facades that were erected in front of the house at 1541 Montgomery Street.
+This was the location of the longtime Telegraph Hill restaurant Julius' Castle, which closed in 2008 after operating for 84 years.
 Closer shots of the exterior entrance and driveway were filmed on a studio lot, and scenes for the garden and backyard were filmed on the lawn of Coit Tower.
-The corner market seen in the film was Speedy's New Union Grocery at 301 Union at the corner of Montgomery, which also closed in 2008 after 93 years in business.
-Marc Bennett's office building was the Crocker flatiron building located at One Post Street, which in 1969 was demolished and replaced by the skyscraper now known as McKesson Plaza.
+The corner market seen in the film was Speedy's New Union Grocery at 301 Union at the corner of Montgomery, which closed in 2008 after 93 years in business.
+Marc Bennett's office building was the Crocker flatiron building located at One Post Street, which was demolished in 1969 and replaced by the skyscraper now known as McKesson Plaza.

 Reception

-Critical response

-When the film was released the staff at Variety magazine wrote, "This is a slow but interesting melodrama about a psychopathic killer, with San Francisco's quaint hill residential sections as background ... [with a] [s]inister mood, and heightened tensions, are well sustained, and performances by Basehart and Cortese convey the drama convincingly.
-William Lundigan is okay as the attorney who befriends the woman."

-In 2006 film critic Dennis Schwartz generally liked the film, writing "Robert Wise (West Side Story/The Sound of Music) ably directs this Gothic film noir ...
-The stark black-and-white photography by Lucien Ballard, the good performances (especially by Basehart) and the intriguing plot developments kept me tuned in throughout even though it was slow going.
-Of personal interest, Basehart and the Italian actress Cortese met for the first time on this film, and fell in love and married."
+In a contemporary review for The New York Times, critic Thomas M. Pryor called the film "a suspense-laden drama" that "spins an effective tale of evil intent that adds up to good entertainment."